mafintosh/pbs/README.md

 }
 ```

-and then just use pbs to parse it
+and then just use pbs to parse it:

 ``` js
 var fs = require('fs')